grandamariusz/osu-wacom-linux/README.md

 # osu-linux-wacom
-osu wacom area setting utility.
+Wacom area setting utility for osu.

 This little script calculates and sets tablet's area for Wacom tablets automatically, given four parameters.
 It disables any smoothing by default.